junxit/us-congress-bills-113/metadata.md

 - 2014-03-04 — Introduced in Senate
 - 2014-03-04 — Read twice and referred to the Committee on Rules and Administration.
+- 2014-03-11 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1527; text as passed Senate: CR S1527)
+- 2014-03-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1527; text as passed Senate: CR S1527)
+- 2014-03-11 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2014-03-11 — Senate Committee on Rules and Administration discharged by Unanimous Consent.